oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article5.md

 Note: the code is not very robust.
 It will likely choke on messages with a different format, just so you know.

-## Deploy Message Publisher on OKE
+## Deploy Person Producer on OKE

 One runtime platform for our Go applications on OCI that we have not discussed yet is Kubernetes.
 Or more specifically: Oracle Container Engine for Kubernetes or OKE for short.
 We have taken our executable compiled from the Go source code and deployed them on a compute instance and we have turned the source code into a serverless function.
 We have not yet containerized a standalone application and deployed it on an OKE cluster instance.
 That is what we will do in this final section of this article series.

 The steps in short:
-* build and run the enhanced *message producer* application locally (or on the *go-app-vm* compute instance)
+* build and run the enhanced *Person Producer* application locally
-* create a light weight container image for the *message producer* application
+* create a light weight container image for the *Person Producer* application
-* run a local container to provde the image is complete and correct
+* run a local container to prove the image is complete and correct
 * push the container image to the OCI Container Image Registry
-* optionally: pull the container image from the registry and run a container in the Cloud Shell or on the *go-app-vm* compute instance
+* optionally: pull the container image from the registry and run a container in the Cloud Shell or on the *go-app-vm* compute instance or on some other environment, to ascertain to the images was pushed correctly to the image registry
 * create an OKE cluster instance (using the quick start wizard and consisting of a single node)
-* run the *message producer* application on the OKE cluster instance (manual deployment from *kubectl*, passing the OCID of the stream to publish to as environment variable)
+* run the *Person Producer* application on the OKE cluster instance (manual deployment from *kubectl*, passing the OCID of the stream to publish to as an environment variable)
-* create an OCI DevOps deployment pipeline to publish the *message producer* container image to the OKE cluster instance - and run the pipeline
+* create an OCI DevOps deployment pipeline to publish the *Person Producer* container image to the OKE cluster instance -- and run the pipeline
 * create an OCI DevOps build pipeline to build the *message producer* container image from the source code repository, publish the image to the container image registry and trigger the deployment pipeline

-### build and run the enhanced *message producer* application locally (or on the *go-app-vm* compute instance)
+### Build and Run the Person Producer Application locally

 Directory `applications/person-message-producer` in the source code repository for this series of articles contains the Go application that publishes person messages to the Stream on OCI.
 The code for the message producer is in file `person-producer.go`.